psychemedia/island-storynotes/demeter-persephone-homeric-hymn.md

 The plan was simple...

-One day, when Persephone was out with the other goddesses and nypmhs, Zeus would make sure that Persephone was separated from the others, he could guarantee she'd be tempted away by a path of beautiful flowers she could pick: irises, and hyacinths, and narcissus, yes, narcissus, she would surely want to pick Narcissius; and then...
+One day, when Persephone was out with the other goddesses and nymphs, Zeus would make sure that Persephone was separated from the others, he could guarantee she'd be tempted away by a path of beautiful flowers she could pick: irises, and hyacinths, and narcissus, yes, narcissus, she would surely want to pick Narcissus; and then...

 A chasm appeared, and from it rode Hades, pulled on a golden chariot from the underworld by his undying horses.
 He grabbed Persephone, turned the horses around, and return with his unwilling bride to the underworld.